satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 <img width="1445" height="817" alt="HyperHDR Loader" src="https://github.com/user-attachments/assets/dcccaabb-1c42-40a5-95a8-86bf09318b77" />

 * e.
 The next step is to select the LUT version to install.
 Compressed and uncompressed LUT versions are available for NV12.
 By default, only one LUT is installed and NV12 must be disabled in PicCap.
+  * Important: Since the required LUTs are downloaded from the Internet via an external host, make sure you have an Internet connection before proceeding with the installation.

 ![2](https://github.com/user-attachments/assets/2640dc01-26d6-4709-a0d9-7cf1c6e9d667)